CamilaJaviera91/pyspark-first-approach/README.md

 - This code reads a CSV with PySpark, converts the data to Pandas, and creates a bar chart showing the top 10 countries by population percentage.

+#### plot_pie_chart(spark):

+- Reads the cleaned CSV, converts it to Pandas, selects the top 10 countries by population percentage, and generates a pie chart with percentages.

 #### create_table(spark):

 - This code reads a CSV file, selects the top 10 most populated countries, and generates a PDF with a table showing the country, population, and percentage.
 It then saves the PDF in a folder.